Susan Blumenthal: Career

 Prior to these positions, Blumenthal was head of the Suicide Research Unit and coordinator of Project Depression, the first major public awareness campaign on this disease at the National Institute of Mental Health (NIMH).
 She served as a national spokesperson, increased scientific and public attention, and stimulated research and prevention efforts to address these public health problems.
 She also was a senior advisor to the White House Council on Youth Violence and established and served as the director of the National Youth Violence Prevention Resource Center at HHS and launched its website, safeyouth.org.
 Blumenthal edited a book, Suicide over the Life Cycle and was the editor of the Surgeon General's Call to Action to Prevent Suicide.
 In 1984, she was commissioned as a medical officer in the United States Public Health Service, rising to the rank of two-star admiral.
 In 1985, Blumenthal was appointed as the chief of the Basic Prevention and Behavioral Medicine Research Branch at NIMH.
 During her tenure at NIH, she worked with other colleagues and advocates to expose the inequities in women's health research and the lack of focus on sex differences in disease.

 Blumenthal was the founding director of the Health and Medicine Program at the Center for the Study of the Presidency and Congress.
 She served as chair of the Global Health Program at the Meridian International Center.
 Blumenthal was co-chair of the Commission on U.S. Federal Leadership in Health and Medicine: Charting Future Directions and also directed an initiative to promote peace through health in the Middle East.
+She was a member of the Global Business Network.

 Later career

-Currently, Blumenthal is public health editor at HuffPost, the senior policy and medical advisor at AmfAR, The Foundation for AIDS Research, and a clinical professor at Tufts Medical Center and the Georgetown University School of Medicine.
+Currently, Blumenthal is a visiting professor at the MIT Media Lab, a Provost Distinguished Professor at Northeastern University, the senior policy and medical advisor at amfAR, The Foundation for AIDS Research, and a clinical professor at Tufts Medical Center and the Georgetown University School of Medicine.
 She is also a senior fellow in health policy at New America, where she directs the SNAP to Health initiative that promotes nutrition and obesity prevention in Federal Food Assistance Programs and explores ways to apply information technology to advance health.
-Additionally, Blumenthal serves on the board of directors of several philanthropic and educational organizations and is an advisory council member of the MIT Media Lab.
+She established the Wiring WIC initiative collaborating with the MIT Media Lab that issued recommendations to modernize the Women, Infants and Children Supplemental Nutrition Program (WIC) in which 50% of children born in America are enrolled.
+Additionally, Blumenthal serves on the board of directors of several philanthropic and educational organizations and is a member of the Director's Circle of the MIT Media Lab.
+At the MIT Media Lab, she also serves as the Honorary Chair of the WHx Initiative, developing technologies to transform women's' health in the 21st century.

+As Ambassador for the Institut Curie, France's leading cancer research institute and hospital, Blumenthal leads U.S. efforts to support the creation of the world's first Chemical Biology of Cancer Research center in Paris, focused on stopping metastasis, the cause of 90% of cancer deaths.